 Many believe that email is instantaneous.
-Depending on the current network status many times email is pretty darned quick.
-But there will be times, due to network traffic or geographic issues that will cause email to take longer to get to the other side.
+Depending on the current network status, email is often pretty darn quick.
+But there will be times due to network traffic or geographic issues that will cause email to take longer to get to the other side.

-Yes, expectations do matter and it is important as a business owner to live up to what your contacts expect of you.
-In the competitive online world fast responses do rule the day!
+Yes, expectations do matter, and it is essential as a business owner to live up to your contacts’ expectations.
+Unfortunately, in the competitive online world, fast responses rule the day.

 Short Answer: As fast as you can!

-Those considering doing business with you have high expectations about response time with email (due to the perception of instantaneous receipt).
-Since they assumed you received their email within moments of them clicking the Send button, how long you take to respond will be correlated into how important they are to you.
+Those considering doing business with you have high expectations about response time with email (due to that perception of instantaneous receipt).
+Since they assumed you received their email within moments of them clicking the send button, how long you respond will correlate with how important they are to you.

-Responding promptly in a professional and concise manner also gives the Sender an insight as to what it will be like to communicate and do business with you.
-Don’t we all prefer to do business with those who think our emails are of importance and provide us with the info we seek in a timely manner?
+Responding promptly and concisely gives the sender insight into what it will be like to communicate and do business with you.
+Don’t we all prefer to do business with those who think our emails are important and promptly provide us with the info we seek?

 Senders should realize that to expect an immediate response, and then when you don’t receive one, to send a follow-up email 30 minutes later can be viewed as overly demanding.
-Then, a phone call 15 minutes later?
-If the matter is that important you probably should have started with the phone call in the first place!
+But then, followed up by a text 15 minutes later?
+If the matter is that important, you probably should have started with a phone call in the first place.

-Of course those you communicate with should do their best to respond to emails as promptly as possible.
+Of course, we all should do our best to respond to emails as promptly as possible.
 But keep in mind that sometimes folks are busy.
 They have other responsibilities and activities that require their full attention.
-They may be in a meeting, out of the office, trying to meet previous deadlines or commitments.
+They may be in a meeting, out of the office, or trying to meet previous deadlines or commitments.

 “But I want a reply!”

-As a general rule of thumb do not send a follow-up any earlier than 24 hours after you sent your first message.
+Generally, send a follow-up 24 hours after sending your first message.
 Offer a dash of courtesy to those you email and give them time to respond.

-If you have a deadline or date specific that requires their input note that in your email and be patient.
+Suppose you have a deadline or date-specific that requires their input.
+Note that in your email, and be patient.
 Can’t wait 24 hours?
-Then email is not the appropriate venue for your request.
-For matters of urgency pick up your phone and call!
+An email is probably not the appropriate venue for your request.
+For matters of urgency, pick up your phone and call.